this page last modified 11/1/2019

 If you have only one computer in your home, it would be wise to install both

-Microsoft's Internet Explorer and Netscape Navigator on your computer (or any
+Microsoft's Internet Explorer and Firefox or Chrome on your computer (or any

 two other browsers of your choice).
 Why?
 Because if your browser of choice becomes